 A Widow's, Widower's or Surviving Civil Partner’s (Non-Contributory) Pension is a means-tested payment payable to a widow, widower or surviving civil partner who does not qualify for a contributory widow's, widower's or surviving civil partner’s payment.
 (This payment was formerly called the Widow's/Widower's (Non-Contributory) Pension).

 It is is a payment for widows, widowers or surviving civil partners who do not have dependent children.
-People with dependent children should apply for the One-Parent Family Payment.
+People with dependent children should apply for the One-Parent Family Payment or Jobseeker's Transitional payment.

 Tto qualify you must, of course, be a widow, widower or surviving civil partner and you must not be cohabiting with another person.
 You can keep your entitlement to this pension if you are divorced or your civil partnership has been dissolved, and you would have been entitled to this pension had you remained married or in the civil partnership.